 Mati Handi Mansa is a traditional way of cooking the mutton.
-In this recipe the use of pressure cooker is avoided and the muton is allowed to be cooked in an earthen pot for a pretty long time, so that the goodness and finer aroma and feel of the earthen pot also gets absorbed into the mutton.
+In this recipe the use of pressure cooker is avoided and the mutton is allowed to be cooked in an earthen pot for a pretty long time, so that the goodness and finer aroma of the earthen pot also gets absorbed into the mutton.
 A tasty dish indeed!

 Mutton (Bakri ka maans/ Chheli mansa)